Newell Brands (NASDAQ:NWL) Raised to “Sell” at StockNews.com

-StockNews.com upgraded shares of Newell Brands (NASDAQ:NWL – Free Report) to a sell rating in a research note issued to investors on Saturday morning.
+StockNews.com upgraded shares of Newell Brands (NASDAQ:NWL – Free Report) to a sell rating in a research report report published on Monday.

-Other equities research analysts have also issued research reports about the company.
-Citigroup lifted their price target on Newell Brands from $9.00 to $11.00 and gave the stock a neutral rating in a research note on Monday, July 31st.
-Canaccord Genuity Group boosted their target price on Newell Brands from $13.00 to $16.00 and gave the company a buy rating in a research note on Monday, July 31st.
-Deutsche Bank Aktiengesellschaft boosted their target price on Newell Brands from $9.00 to $11.00 in a research note on Monday, July 31st.
-Raymond James lowered their target price on Newell Brands from $15.00 to $13.00 and set a strong-buy rating for the company in a research note on Monday, July 24th.
-Finally, Barclays lowered their target price on Newell Brands from $10.00 to $9.00 and set an underweight rating for the company in a research note on Thursday, July 20th.
-Two equities research analysts have rated the stock with a sell rating, five have given a hold rating, four have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $16.08.
+Several other equities analysts have also commented on NWL.
+Citigroup upped their price target on shares of Newell Brands from $9.00 to $11.00 and gave the stock a neutral rating in a research report on Monday, July 31st.
+Barclays lowered their price target on shares of Newell Brands from $10.00 to $9.00 and set an underweight rating for the company in a research report on Thursday, July 20th.
+Canaccord Genuity Group upped their price target on shares of Newell Brands from $13.00 to $16.00 and gave the stock a buy rating in a research report on Monday, July 31st.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Newell Brands from $9.00 to $11.00 in a research report on Monday, July 31st.
+Finally, Raymond James decreased their target price on shares of Newell Brands from $15.00 to $13.00 and set a strong-buy rating for the company in a research report on Monday, July 24th.
+Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of Hold and an average target price of $16.08.

-Newell Brands (NASDAQ:NWL – Get Free Report) last posted its earnings results on Friday, July 28th.
-The company reported $0.24 EPS for the quarter, topping the consensus estimate of $0.13 by $0.11.
-Newell Brands had a positive return on equity of 10.33% and a negative net margin of 3.53%.
-The business had revenue of $2.20 billion during the quarter, compared to analysts’ expectations of $2.15 billion.
-On average, analysts expect that Newell Brands will post 0.86 earnings per share for the current year.
+Newell Brands (NASDAQ:NWL – Get Free Report) last issued its earnings results on Friday, July 28th.
+The company reported $0.24 earnings per share for the quarter, topping analysts’ consensus estimates of $0.13 by $0.11.
+The company had revenue of $2.20 billion for the quarter, compared to analysts’ expectations of $2.15 billion.
+Newell Brands had a negative net margin of 3.53% and a positive return on equity of 10.33%.
+Equities analysts anticipate that Newell Brands will post 0.86 EPS for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, June 15th.
-Investors of record on Wednesday, May 31st were paid a $0.07 dividend.
-The ex-dividend date of this dividend was Tuesday, May 30th.
-This represents a $0.28 annualized dividend and a dividend yield of 2.60%.
-Newell Brands’s payout ratio is currently -37.84%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 15th.
+Shareholders of record on Thursday, August 31st will be paid a dividend of $0.07 per share.
+This represents a $0.28 dividend on an annualized basis and a yield of 2.62%.
+Newell Brands’s dividend payout ratio is presently -37.84%.

 Institutional Trading of Newell Brands

-Several hedge funds and other institutional investors have recently made changes to their positions in NWL.
-Fairfield Bush & CO. bought a new position in Newell Brands in the 1st quarter valued at approximately $26,000.
-CWM LLC lifted its holdings in shares of Newell Brands by 43.5% during the 1st quarter.
-CWM LLC now owns 3,297 shares of the company’s stock valued at $41,000 after buying an additional 999 shares during the period.
-Delta Asset Management LLC TN bought a new position in Newell Brands in the 4th quarter worth $44,000.
-Eagle Bay Advisors LLC raised its holdings in Newell Brands by 69.0% in the 1st quarter.
-Eagle Bay Advisors LLC now owns 3,751 shares of the company’s stock worth $47,000 after purchasing an additional 1,532 shares during the period.
-Finally, RFP Financial Group LLC raised its holdings in Newell Brands by 181.0% in the 2nd quarter.
-RFP Financial Group LLC now owns 5,550 shares of the company’s stock worth $48,000 after purchasing an additional 3,575 shares during the period.
-Hedge funds and other institutional investors own 94.88% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Fairfield Bush & CO. purchased a new stake in shares of Newell Brands in the first quarter worth approximately $26,000.
+Geneos Wealth Management Inc. increased its holdings in Newell Brands by 233.2% in the second quarter.
+Geneos Wealth Management Inc. now owns 2,849 shares of the company’s stock worth $25,000 after buying an additional 1,994 shares during the last quarter.
+CWM LLC increased its holdings in Newell Brands by 43.5% in the first quarter.
+CWM LLC now owns 3,297 shares of the company’s stock worth $41,000 after buying an additional 999 shares during the last quarter.
+Delta Asset Management LLC TN acquired a new position in Newell Brands in the fourth quarter worth approximately $44,000.
+Finally, Eagle Bay Advisors LLC increased its holdings in Newell Brands by 69.0% in the first quarter.
+Eagle Bay Advisors LLC now owns 3,751 shares of the company’s stock worth $47,000 after buying an additional 1,532 shares during the last quarter.
+94.88% of the stock is owned by hedge funds and other institutional investors.

 About Newell Brands